wildeyedskies/woven-story-engine/README.md

 ### Set

 Set a variable.
 Variables in Woven are global by default meaning they are persistent throughout the story until the user refreshes the page.
 Variables are interpreted by the page Javascript so text must be enclosed in quotes like so `text`.
+When a set macro is used within a `\section` block, it will execute when that section is visited.
+If `\set` is called outside of a section it will be called when the story is loaded.

+Note: Inside sections you can place `\set` statements within `\if` or `\else` blocks.
+The variable will only be set if the conditions of the if or else are met.

 `\set(variableName = value)`